kubernetes/website/content/en/docs/concepts/policy/pod-security-policy.md

 ### Example Policies

-This is the least restricted policy you can create, equivalent to not using the pod security policy admission controller:
+This is the least restrictive policy you can create, equivalent to not using the pod security policy admission controller:

 {{< codenew file="policy/privileged-psp.yaml" >}}